Muhammedijas981/MovieVerse/README.md

 A React Native app that uses the TMDB API to help users discover and browse movies.
 This is my submission for the Buy Me a Coffee hiring challenge, built as a proof of concept to demonstrate React Native development practices.

 > ⚠ Note: The TMDB API might be blocked in India.
 If you don't see any movies loading, you'll need to use a VPN.
+I couldn't switch to an alternative API since none offer features like movie search or trending movies.

 ## Table Of Contents